seancmonahan/dactyl-chimera-keyboard/docs/index.md

 Double clicking on something in the Tree View will let you edit that thing, whatever it is.
 (You can usually press the Escape key to stop editing.)
 Clicking on an object once in tree view then pressing the spacebar will toggle its visibility.
 Hovering your mouse over an item Tree View will make its 3d Model "Glow", which helps you see the internals of an object like the Tenting Screw or to help you identify an unnamed item.
 The item has to be visible for the hover glow trick to work.

-If you want to create a new component for your keyboard, like a rotary encoder add-on or a different type of thumb cluster, click the "Create a new Body" button.
+If you want to create a new component for your keyboard, like a rotary encoder mount or a different type of thumb cluster, click the "Create a new Body" button.
 In FreeCAD, each [Body](https://wiki.freecadweb.org/PartDesign_Body) is a different solid part.
-When you export the model, each body will become a separate .stl file.
+When you export the model, each body becomes a separate .stl file.

 The Body's origin might be invisible, so find it in Tree View and toggle its visibility on.

 Now that you can see your Origin, you might want to place down some Datum Planes.
 Datum Planes *can* help you do things align screw holes and provide the bounding edges for where your part begins and ends, but they are optional.
-Read more about Datum Planes here: https://wiki.freecadweb.org/PartDesign_Plane/en
+Read more about arranging Datum Planes here: https://wiki.freecadweb.org/PartDesign_Plane/en

+With your datum planes in place, you're ready to start sketching!
+Click on one of your datum planes or origin planes and then press the Create a New Sketch button.
+You will be thrown into the Sketcher Workbench.

+#### Sketcher workbench

+There are now a ton more buttons, and better yet, you'll be using most of them.
+Don't freak out.
+ - Icons with white lines connecting big red dots are your sketcher geometry.
+They let you draw things like circles, arcs, and lines.
+ - Icons that are entirely red are your constraints.
+They keep your geometry lines from moving around.
+For example, if you want your keyswitch holes to be 14mm wide, then you'll add a length constraint to your geometry lines.
+ - Icons with green in them are... mostly there to help power users work faster, I think.
+I haven't actually learned what they do.

+Now don't go drawing a bunch of lines all over the place!
+This will tank FreeCAD's performance and not be fun.
+Instead, draw a few lines (about 4 or 5) and try adding constraints to them until they turn green.
+A green sketch is "fully constrained" and cannot be dragged around any more.
+If your lines turn orange, you've added too many constraints.

+*OK but what are we actually drawing?* In FreeCAD, you draw the shape you want you 3d model to be, and then extrude it out into a column, like pushing play-doh through a tube.
+You can also think of your sketch as like, the base plate of your 3d printer, or the floor plan of a house.
+Even though you only see the floor, you can picture what the building will look like.

 ### how to 3d print the pieces